vim-IDE/vim-IDE/README.md

 ===================================

  - **Templates**: work with C/C++, LaTeX, Shell (using *c-vim*, *latex-suite*, *bash-support*)
+ - **Snippets**: insert snippets rapidly with *vim-snippets*.
+It improves your productivity by avoiding you to type a long function or instruction.
  - **Syntax highlightning/checking**: work with a lot of languages, and warning you as you type for syntax errors.
  - **Integrated version control**: Git integration (using *fugitive*)
  - **Refactoring**: work (at the moment) with java using JavaRename (using *Eclim*), and OCaml (using *merlin*, manually installed)